0xsha/PayloadDetector/README.md

 ## Goodies
 - Arguably the most comprehensive web attack (payload) dataset of the time, which should benefit every security researcher and company working on web application attacks.
-- A "minimalist" framework to do your payload machine learning projects
+- A "minimalist" customized framework to do your payload machine learning projects
 - A starting place for mixing machine learning and cybersecurity

 ## Limits